Frank A. Alexander

-Frank A. Alexander (born October 18, 1937, in Glen Cove, Long Island, New York) is an American Thoroughbred horse racing trainer who race conditioned Cherokee Run to a win in the 1994 Breeders' Cup World Championships and earned American Champion Sprint Horse honors.
+Frank A. Alexander (October 18, 1937 – June 26, 2020) was an American Thoroughbred horse racing trainer who race conditioned Cherokee Run to a win in the 1994 Breeders' Cup World Championships and earned American Champion Sprint Horse honors.
 Among his other important wins he won the 1993 Super Derby with Wallenda.

 Alexander took out his trainer's license in 1963 and in 1974 opened a public stable in Maryland.
 He returned to his present base in New York in 1987 and retired after a career of forty-two years having won 997 races.

+Alexander died in Florida on June 26, 2020, at the age of 82.